Many businesses extend credit to customers, to provide the services and products they need.

 - Allow your customer to pay partially with insurance or lenders if necessary.

-- Your business can use Denefits No Fee Financing to provide easy payment plans for your customer.
+- Your business can use Denefits No Fee payment plans to provide easy flexible payment plans for your customer.
 Denefits will guarantee your payments.

 - Use Automated Accounts Receivable to collect overdue payments.